Jerusha-Manoj/curlyhairblog/README.md

 # CurlyHairBlog

-CurlyHairBlog is a blog built using a Jekyll template that serves as a platform for reviewing curly hair products and providing curly hair tips.
-The blog aims to help curly-haired individuals make informed decisions about products based on personal experiences and recommendations.
+CurlyHairBlog is a blog built using a Jekyll template, demonstrating my skills in web development, content creation, and providing valuable information for the curly hair community.
+The purpose of this blog is to review curly hair products based on my personal experience, while also offering curly hair tips to help individuals with their hair care routines.

+## About Me

-With a growing TikTok following of 7k followers and 300k likes, CurlyHairBlog was created to offer an easy way for your TikTok audience to access product reviews and your thoughts in one place.
+I am a passionate curly hair enthusiast with a TikTok following of 7k followers and 300k likes.
+Given the demand for product recommendations and information, I decided to create this blog to provide my TikTok audience with an easy-to-access platform for detailed product reviews and helpful tips.

 ## Features

-- **Review Posts**: The blog homepage displays a collection of review posts, each featuring a title and a preview.
-Clicking on a post's title allows users to read the full review.
+- **Review Posts**: The blog homepage showcases a collection of review posts, each offering a title and a preview.
+Clicking on a post's title provides users with an in-depth review.
-- **Navigation Menu**: The navigation menu offers three options: the blog homepage, an about me page, and a search bar for convenient browsing.
+- **User-Friendly Navigation**: The navigation menu consists of three main sections: the blog homepage, an about me page , and a search bar for convenient browsing.
-- **Pagination**: To accommodate a growing number of review posts, the blog supports multiple pages for displaying the reviews.
-Users can navigate to the next page using the "Next" button located above the tags section.
+- **Pagination**: With the growing number of review posts, the blog supports multiple pages to ensure a seamless reading experience.
+Users can navigate through the pages using the "Next" button located above the tags section.
-- **Categories Jumbotron**: At the bottom of every page, a Categories Jumbotron provides clickable tags that filter and display reviews related to specific categories.
-For example, clicking on the "Products" tag shows reviews specifically focused on different products.
+- **Categories Jumbotron**: At the bottom of each page, a Categories Jumbotron offers clickable tags for easy filtering of reviews.
+Users can explore specific categories such as "Products" to find relevant reviews.

-## Installation
+## Project Setup

-To install and set up the CurlyHairBlog project, follow these steps:
+To explore the CurlyHairBlog project locally and assess my technical skills, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/curlyhairblog.git`
+1. Clone the repository: `git clone https://github.com/Jerusha-Manoj/curlyhairblog.git`
 2. Navigate to the project directory: `cd curlyhairblog`
 3. Install dependencies: `bundle install`
 4. Run the Jekyll server: `bundle exec jekyll serve`